Not everything you're feeling has to do with now

 It became our ritual: park the car, run errands, and on the way back, stop at the ice cream shop.
 Savour it together before heading home.

 That memory still makes me smile.
 I can see it, smell it, feel it — as though it's happening right now… or almost.
+This kind of remembering is something most of us recognise — and it works in a very particular way.

+I'd like to invite you into a little experiment.
 If you like, take a moment and think of a positive memory like that from your own life — and it doesn't have to be anything like an ice cream parlour.

 It can be something subtle or small, even fleeting: